10 tips to help your toddler sleep longer in the morning

 3) Choose an appropriate nap time: The timing and length of daytime naps can make all the difference to the time your toddler wakes in the morning.
 If your child consistently wakes early in the morning:

 a) Experiment with scheduling their first nap a little later than usual (eg. by 15 to 30 minutes).
-Do this for a minimum of three days to discern if there is any change to the wake up time (adjust any subsequent naps out accordingly).
+Do this for a minimum of three days to discern if there is any change to the wake-up time (adjust any subsequent naps out accordingly).
 From 12 to 15 months, the awake window is ideally between three hours and 30 minutes to four hours, and from 16 to 24 months – anywhere between four to six hours.

 c) Don’t let your child nap for too long during the day (as this can ‘eat’ into their overnight sleep).
 Between two to three hours from 12 to 18 months, and one to two hours from two to three years of age is the average nap requirements

 5) Routine, Routine, Routine: Keeping a consistent day and bedtime routine is paramount.
 This includes nap time/s, meal times, and a relaxing, predictable bedtime routine, and bedtime.
-Lack of routine can lead to toddlers becoming overtired (with potentially more night waking and early morning wake-ups), or result in inconsistency with bed times, hence wake up times.
+Lack of routine can lead to toddlers becoming overtired (with potentially more night waking and early morning wake-ups), or result in inconsistency with bedtimes, hence wake up times.
 It is also important that your child is receiving adequate nutrition during their waking hours.
 Schedule three main meals plus snacks, milk, and water to eliminate hunger as a cause for early rising.

-7) Use an Ooly: If your child is sleeping in a toddler bed and at least between two and two and a half years old, Ooly can be a great investment to keep them in bed for longer! they must be old enough to understand the concept of waiting for the light to change to differentiate night from morning (waking) time.
+7) Use an Ooly: If your child is sleeping in a toddler bed and at least between two and two and a half years old, Ooly can be a great investment to keep them in bed for longer.
+They must be old enough to understand the concept of waiting for the light to change to differentiate night from morning (waking) time.

-For further tips and easy to follow routines and recommendations for newborns to three years of age, you can download my comprehensive e-book – The Happy Baby Sleep Guide here
+For further tips and easy to follow routines and recommendations for newborns to three years of age, you can download my Amazon best-selling book – “Sleep Play Love” here